 it will become accepted and habituated.
 But these assumptions are faulty.
 At an unconscious level, this model attempts to push something foreign into a closed system (our status quo) that is perfectly happy as it is: it might be adopted briefly, but if it opposes our habituated norm, it will show up as a threat and be resisted.
 This is the same problem faced when sellers attempt to place a new solution, or doctors attempt to change the habits of ill patients.

 Until or unless the unconscious system that holds our beliefs and values and habits in place is ready, willing, and able to adopt the new material, any change will not be permanent and learners will resist.
 Effective training must change beliefs first.
-And beliefs can only be changed by the learner making internal shifts, separate from the new information provided.

 To avoid resistance and support adoption, training must enable